Vicky16032205/JAVA-PRACTICE_QUESTIONS/README.md

 - **Recursion**: Solutions to recursion-based problems and techniques.
 - **Sorting_Algorithms**: Implementations of popular sorting algorithms and related problems.
 - **Stack**: Implementation of stack operations (push, pop, peek, display, size, and isEmpty) using arrays and Linked Lists .
 Also interview related problems are solved and updated directly into the repository.
+- **trees**: Implementations of trees and questions related to Binary Search Trees will be find here.

 ---